-BONN, Germany (Landscapes News) —Some 66 million people have been forcibly displaced around the world and mass disruption is creating ongoing challenges.
+BONN, Germany (Landscape News) —Some 66 million people have been forcibly displaced around the world and mass disruption is creating ongoing challenges.
 Climate change, human need and conflict are exacerbating the impact of land degradation on human settlement patterns, experts say.

 The pros and cons of migration were at the center of a discussion on land degradation, migration and resilience at the Global Landscapes Forum conference in Bonn, Germany last month where panelists discussed the difference between natural and forced migration.